IP Guidance

 We have summarized the categories, requirements and respective reduction rates in the table.
 Please indicate the class that applies to your company.

-Type of business Number of employees Amount of capital /Total contribution (JPY) Reduction Note
+Type of business Number of employees Amount of capital (JPY) Reduction Note

 Manufacturing, construction, transportation, etc. up to 300 up to 300 million examination fees and annuity for 1st to 10th years ⇒ reduced to 1/2 Excludes entities under the control of a large entity

-Rubber products manufacturing industry up to 900 up to 300 million same as above same as above
+Rubber products manufacturing industry up to 900 up to 300 million '' ''

-Software and information processing service up to 300 up to 300 million same as above same as above
+Software and information processing service up to 300 up to 300 million '' ''

 Size Conditions Reduction Note